Become an ACE Course Assistant

 Graduate Student Course Assistantships

 Graduate and professional students in the School of Engineering are invited to apply to work as ACE Course Assistants (CA).
-ACE CAs lead weekly sections to support large courses in Math, Computer Science, and Computational and Mathematical Engineering.
+ACE CAs lead weekly sections to support large courses in Math, Computer Science, Management Science and Engineering, and Computational and Mathematical Engineering.
 ACE CAs may also lead additional exam review sessions, individual tutoring, and provide other study resources.
 ACE CAs report to the Associate Director, Student Learning Programs in the Center for Teaching and Learning.

 Terms of Appointment